Skip to content

 Guardrails

-Guardrails provide real-time content moderation and safety checks for LLM inputs and outputs.
-They can detect PII, evaluate content against custom policies, and block or flag problematic content.
+Guardrails provide real-time content safety checks for LLM inputs and outputs.
+They detect PII, banned words and profanity, harmful content, and prompt-injection attempts — and can block, redact, warn on, or flag what they find.
 Operators manage them under Operate → Guardrail.

 Operator view

-Each guardrail is a named policy attached to one or more models.
-The list view summarises the four states that matter operationally: total policies, how many are currently enabled, how many are disabled, and how many are configured to block requests (versus warn or flag).
+Each guardrail is a named policy attached to one or more models or agents.
+The list view summarises the states that matter operationally: total policies, how many are enabled, how many are disabled, and how many block requests.

 Guardrails list

-Filters at the top of the table narrow by type (preset / custom), by action (block / warn / flag), and by status.
-The Create guardrail flow walks you through picking a type, declaring which categories or rules to enforce, and pinning the policy to specific models or to the whole project.
+Filters narrow by type (preset / custom), by action, and by status.
+The Create guardrail flow walks you through picking a type, declaring which checks to enforce, and configuring the default action and failure mode.

-When a model has guardrails attached the runtime applies them at two points: before forwarding the request upstream (input guardrails) and before responding to the client (output guardrails).
-A blocked request short-circuits with a structured guardrail_violation error that includes which policy fired.
+When a model has guardrails attached the runtime applies them at two points: before forwarding the request upstream (input slot) and before responding to the client (output slot).
+A blocked request short-circuits with a structured guardrail_block error that includes which policy fired and the findings.

 Guardrail Types